tarasowski/fundamentals/README.md

 * [ ] Determinism (functions, people, systems)
 * [ ] Repetition (in any sense from learning to repetitive work -> the effect of repetition on our lives?)
 * [ ] Cyclicity (awake -> sleep -> awake -> sleep || birth -> death -> birth -> death)
+* [ ] Concurrency, Parallelism, Asynchronous (map our behavior to machines and vice versa)
+* [ ] Encoding, Decoding (encoding thoughts to paper and decoding paper to thoughts)

 # Todo